bbachain/metrics/README.md

 ## Running

-Point bbachain metrics config env variable to the metrics-tee instance:
+Point bbachain metrics config env variable to the metrics instance:
 ```bash
 Environment="BBACHAIN_METRICS_CONFIG=host=http://127.0.0.1:3311,db=a,u=a,p=a"
 ```